irrdnet/irrd/docs/users/queries.rst

 Responses
 ^^^^^^^^^
-For a succesful response returning data, the response is simply the object data, with different objects separated by a blank line, followed by an extra newline.
+For a successful response returning data, the response is simply the object data, with different objects separated by a blank line, followed by an extra newline.